mm3509/b9122/3-assignments/assignment-1/README.md

 We will sometimes need to convert a return (like an interest rate or a stock return) from a time period to another.
 This exercise converts a daily return to a yearly return, assuming that a year has 250 days (the approximate number of trading days in a year).

 Add code to the function to pass the doc-tests.
 Add defensive programming.
+(For simplicity, interest rates have to be non-negative.)
 Use the operator `**` for exponentiation.

 ## 3: diarize a return (20 points for MSFE, 35 points for MSAFA + MSM)

 This exercise is the reverse of the previous: it converts an interest rate from annual to daily.
+(For simplicity, interest rates have to be non-negative.)

 Using the functions `math.log()` and `math.exp()` (or, alternatively, use the NumPy versions: `np.log()` and `np.exp()`), add code to pass the doc-test.
 Also add defensive programming.